Leap Therapeutics Inc. (LPTX) is an excellent investment, but the stock is overvalued/undervalued right now

-Leap Therapeutics Inc. (NASDAQ:LPTX) marked $0.60 per share on Tuesday, up from a previous closing price of $0.60.
-While Leap Therapeutics Inc. has overperformed by 0.40%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, LPTX fell by -72.67%, with highs and lows ranging from $2.45 to $0.40, whereas the simple moving average fell by -35.72% in the last 200 days.
+In Friday’s session, Leap Therapeutics Inc. (NASDAQ:LPTX) marked $0.60 per share, down from $0.63 in the previous session.
+While Leap Therapeutics Inc. has underperformed by -4.76%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, LPTX fell by -73.91%, with highs and lows ranging from $2.37 to $0.40, whereas the simple moving average fell by -35.38% in the last 200 days.

 Top 5 Undervalued Stocks To Own In 2023